stakater/stakater-docs/docs/content/sre/tenant-operator/integration-config.md

 ### Privileged Namespaces

 `privilegedNamespaces:` Contains the list of `namespaces` ignored by the Tenant Operator.
 The Tenant Operator will not manage the `namespaces` in this list.
 Values in this list are regex patterns.
+For example:
-For example, to ignore the `default` namespace, we can specify `^default$`; and to ignore all `namespaces` starting with the `openshift-` prefix, we can specify `^openshift-*`.
+- To ignore the `default` namespace, we can specify `^default$`
+- To ignore all namespaces starting with the `openshift-` prefix, we can specify `^openshift-*`.
+- To ignore any namespace containing `stakater` in its name, we can specify `stakater`.
+(A constant word given as a regex pattern will match any namespace containing that word.)

 ### Privileged ServiceAccounts